 Introduction / History

-Before the Industrial Revolution in Europe the Jangid Brahman enjoyed the status of chief engineer / architect in Indian villages and cultures.
+Before the Industrial Revolution in Europe the Jangid Brahmin enjoyed the status of chief engineer / architect in Indian villages and cultures.
 Ancient Indian art and culture particularly building, temples, chariots war equipment was part of their wisdom and knowledge.
 Deep inner vision and talent gave them the credit to create various idols and images of Hindu gods and goddesses to be worshiped by all.
 They provided sketches or blueprints to various other assisting technical castes for work.
-Giving direction as per enlightenment gave them the status of divine people thus called Jangid Brahmans.
+Giving direction as per enlightenment gave them the status of divine people thus called Jangid Brahmins.

-Large numbers of Jangid Brahman in many communities have lost their jobs after the influence of industrialization and more and more people from other castes doing various technical works in an industrial way.
+Large numbers of Jangid Brahmin in many communities have lost their jobs after the influence of industrialization and more and more people from other castes doing various technical works in an industrial way.
 Thus their inherited craftsmanship and skills are less praised or required and due to falling status of technical craftsmanship.
-To suggest entrepreneur manual labor to a Jangid Brahman is not acceptable to them as they are somewhat egoistic people with strong self esteem.
+To suggest entrepreneur manual labor to a Jangid Brahmin is not acceptable to them as they are somewhat egoistic people with strong self esteem.

 They are traditional Hindus and follow the ancient way as they themselves created various forms of Hindu idols and temples.
 One of their needs is systematic education in field Engineering as they have strong technical inheritance.